coda/packs-sdk/docs/guides/advanced/authentication.md

 !!! warning "Connection name generated twice"
     When using this feature the [`getConnectionName` function](#setting-account-names) is run multiple times: once before the endpoint is selected and again after.
 Make sure your code works correctly in both cases.
 Before the endpoint is available you can return a generic name, which will get overwritten later.

+### Network domains

+Typically a Pack can only make HTTP requests to the [network domains][network_domains] it declares.
+If the selected endpoint URL is outside of the Pack's declared domains then requests to it will fail.
+The `endpointDomain` field in the authentication settings can be used to validate manually entered endpoints provided by users, helping to prevent mistakes.

+There are services however where each account is associated with a distinct domain, instead of a sub-domain of a common root domain.
+This makes it impossible to declare them ahead of time as network domains.
+In these cases you can omit network domain declaration from your Pack, which will allow it to make requests to the account's endpoint URL (and only that URL) regardless of domain.